Link Between Lead Exposure and ADHD Confirmed

 The effects of lead were more pronounced in male children, which perhaps is related to the prevalence of hyperactive symptoms among boys with ADHD.
 These results are consistent with previous research linking neurodevelopmental conditions, gender, and severity of symptoms.

 Lead in the environment has been greatly reduced over the last century, due primarily to government regulation and its removal from gasoline.
 However, lead is still found in some paints, children’s toys, and deteriorating water pipes.
 Low-level exposure over a lifetime can have negative health effects.
-At high levels, lead poisoning can lead to seizures, vomiting, memory loss, and even death; children under the age of 6 are particularly vulnerable to negative effects from lead.
+At high levels, lead exposure can lead to seizures, vomiting, memory loss, and even death; children under the age of 6 are particularly vulnerable to negative effects from lead.

 The researchers emphasized that lead exposure is not the only cause of ADHD symptoms; rather, it’s one environmental factor that may lead to a formal ADHD diagnosis.
 Similarly, lead exposure doesn’t guarantee an ADHD diagnosis, but it may provide doctors with further clues about the root of a child’s symptoms.